fixmanish/git-w3school/README.md

 - Let's check if this change can be viewed in the differences in git bash itself.

 - This time will add commits too.
+- This time will use pull command to updae our local repository there.